nn-projects/nn-projects/README.md

 **Recognition:** Nominated for **Best IT System for Nonprofit Organizations**

-**The Challenge:** Nonprofit needed a scalable learning management system for their educational programs
+**The Challenge:** The Nonprofit needed a scalable learning management system for their educational programs

 **My Contribution:**
 - Translated business requirements into technical specifications